 Oliver Wendell Holmes, Jr.?
 John B. Finch?
 John Stuart Mill?
 Abraham Lincoln?
 Zechariah Chafee, Jr.?

-The ideal to swing my fist ends where the various other man’s nose begins.
+The right to swing my fist ends where the other man’s nose begins.

 You are watching: Your rights end where mine begin

 The right to swing my arms in any direction ends where your nose begins.

 My right to swing my fist ends where your nose begins.

 Strangely, these three similar statements were credited to three very different people.
 The first quote was attributed to Oliver Wendell Holmes, Jr. The second saying was credited to John Stuart Mill, and the third was ascribed to Abraham Lincoln.
 But I do not trust any of these attributions because no citations were provided.
 Could you investigate this adage and determine its origin?

 Quote Investigator: The seminal reference work “The Yale Book of Quotations” presents an important citation for this saying that shows when the phrase entered the realm of scholarly legal discourse.
 The saying was not credited to any one of the three luminaries mentioned in the query.
 In June 1919 the Harvard Law Review published an article by legal philosopher Zechariah Chafee, Jr. titled “Freedom of Speech in War Time” and it contained a version of the expression spoken by an anonymous judge